steinwurf/steinwurf-docs/source/kodo/index.rst

 The Kodo libraries expose a simple Application Programming Interface (API) which allows a programmer to take advantage of network coding in a custom application.
-Kodo supports various network coding codecs e.g. standard Random Linear Network Coding (RLNC), Systematic RLNC, Sparse RLNC.
+Kodo supports various network coding codecs, e.g. standard Random Linear Network Coding (RLNC), Systematic RLNC, Sparse RLNC.
 Each algorithm offers unique advantages and drawbacks as well as a different set of parameters that can be tuned in real time.
 For example, this can be employed to adapt to varying cellular channels, to change the amount of redundancy in a distributed storage network, or to adapt to node failures in meshed networks.

+Kodo is available under a research- and education-friendly license, and it enables researchers to implement new codes and algorithms, perform simulations, and benchmark the coding operations on any platform where a modern C++ compiler is available.
+The library provides a multitude of building blocks and parameters that can be combined to create custom codes.

 .. _projects_kodo: